Important Ireland trio set for Scotland return

 Murrayfield one of the toughest places to go

-Scotland's dream of a Grand Slam were ended in Paris on Sunday as France won a thrilling encounter but Gregor Townsend's men will secure the Triple Crown if they can defeat Ireland at Murrayfield.
+Scotland's dream of a Grand Slam was ended in Paris on Sunday as France won a thrilling encounter but Gregor Townsend's men will secure the Triple Crown if they can defeat Ireland at Murrayfield.

 Farrell added that Ireland's victory over a battling Italy side on Saturday was "a good win" but his side must improve if they are to win in Edinburgh after the break from action.